Wright Test

 • Burning, pricking, or numbing sensation in the affected arm and/or hand.

-To record your patient’s result, you simply have to tick either the negative or positive checkbox and write down any additional notes you may have.
-Afterward, if they’re positive, you can do further testing since the Wright Test is an insufficient basis for diagnosing.
-Some additional tests usually performed are:
+To record your patient's result, you simply have to tick either the negative or positive checkbox and write down any additional notes you may have.
+Afterward, if they're positive, you can do further testing since the Wright Test alone is an insufficient basis for diagnosing.
+Some additional tests usually performed other physical examinations and provocative tests, imaging tests, chest MRI, arteriography, and venography.

 When to use these Wright assessments?

-One can utilize the Wright assessment and its corresponding template when the patient has the symptoms of any of the types of Thoracic Outlet Syndrome.
-To help you out, here’s a list of the expected symptoms per type:
+One can use the Wright assessment and its corresponding template when the patient has symptoms of thoracic outlet syndrome.
+To help you out, here's a list of the expected symptoms per type:

 • Numbness and/or tingling in the hand or fingers